ketrint/Code4ML/README.md

 The script does the following:
 - Collects the links to the Kaggle competitions to ‘competitions_ref.csv’
-- Runs competition_kernels.sh, which collect kernels of every competition
+- Runs competition_kernels.sh, which collect kernels information of every competition
-- Collects .csv files with the  Kaggle kernels links to kernel_lists directory
+- Collects .csv files with the Kaggle kernels links to `kernel_lists` directory

-2. Combining table data into one .csv table
+2. Combining  kernels links tables into one .csv table

 `python unite_kernel_lists.py`

-Input: kernel_lists directory
+Input: 'kernel_lists' directory
-Output: .csv table with link to the kernel and submission year
+Output: .csv table with the links to the Kaggle kernels

-### Kaggle kernels parsing
+## Kaggle kernels parsing
-In order to download code files and metadata associated with a Notebook, one can use the following command:

-`kaggle kernels pull [KERNEL] -p /path/to/download -m`

-`from codeblock_processing import process_kernel`

-`process_kernel(kernel)`
+`python code_blocks_extraction.py`

+Input: .csv table with the links to the Kaggle kernels
+Output: .csv table with the following columns: "kernel_id", "code_block", "code_block_id".